trashhalo/logseq-graph-analysis/README.md

 - If there are nodes you wish to hide from your graph add the page property `graph-hide:: true`
   - If you are interested in seeing suprising paths in your notes its a good idea to add this to notes that have lots of connections.

+## Settings

+- journal: show journal pages on your graph. may be slower. default false

 ## Development

 1. yarn